The 2021 Asa Tuten Memorial – GFSA Essay Contest Is On! 1,000 words may be all that stand between you and up to $1500 in a scholarship!

 Dates and Deadline

-January 24, 2014: Essay Topic & Contest Information posted on the GFSA Web Site and Announcements will go out to schools
+2/14/2021 Essay Topic and Contest Information will be posted on the GFSA Web Site and Announcements will go out to schools.

 Contest is limited to first 500 eligible entries received through the GFSA email address.